Causal Bandits for Linear Structural Equation Models: Introduction

 One setting that lies in between the previous two settings assumes that the topology is known while the statistical models are unknown.
 This setting was first studied by \citet{yabe18causal}, and they obtained a simple regret guarantee that scales polynomially in the graph size.
-However, the scope of this study is limited to binary random variables and the best arm identification objective. \citet{feng2022combinatorial} posed it as a combinatorial bandit problem of finding the best set of nodes to intervene with a pre-specified cardinality.
-Similar to \citet{yabe18causal}, they consider only binary random variables.
+However, the scope of this study is limited to binary random variables and the best arm identification objective. \citet{maiti2022causal} propose an algorithm that takes a semi-Markovian graph as input and achieves a simple regret that is almost optimal for a certain class of graphs.
+They also propose an algorithm that achieves an improved cumulative regret compared to the non-causal bandit algorithms when all variables are observed.
+The setting, however, is focused on atomic interventions on binary random variables. \citet{xiong2022pure} propose adaptive algorithms with gap-dependent sample complexity results.
+However, they focus on atomic interventions and their main result is for parallel graphs in which all the non-reward nodes are parents of the reward node without other causal relationships.
+Their extension to more general graphs is limited to binary generalized linear models.
+Unlike \citet{maiti2022causal} and \citet{xiong2022pure}, in which the cardinality of the intervention space is at most $N$, in this paper, the intervention space consists of all subsets of the graph's nodes with cardinality $2^N$. \citet{feng2022combinatorial} posed the non-atomic interventions as a combinatorial bandit problem of finding the best set of nodes to intervene with a pre-specified cardinality.
+They consider only binary random variables similar to \citet{yabe18causal} and \citet{maiti2022causal}.
 Furthermore, they assume that the causal mechanisms follow a generalized linear model with $\{0,1\}$ Boolean variables.
 In their paper, they consider only hard interventions, unlike our case.
 Therefore, the Gram matrix associated with their local least-squares estimation is always about estimating the observational causal mechanism.
 In our case, due to the soft intervention model, eigenvalues of the Gram matrices for estimating the different interventional mechanisms are not straightforward to control, given that one needs to account for other simultaneous interventions.
 In this paper, we assume that only the DAG topology is known, which is a setup similar to that of \citet{yabe18causal} and \citet{feng2022combinatorial}.
 Nevertheless, we have significant differences in the intervention model, the space of interventions, and the causal mechanisms assumed.